sloscotty/VoronMods/VoronZero/TopHat_Cam_Extension/README.md

  ![](Images/Arm_Cover_Assembly.jpg)

-## E.  Install the left and right spacers.
+## E.  Install the right and left spacers.
  Keeping the cable in the tunnel, flip the right spacer(s) and arm assembly over and press down on the top extrusion until the tabs "click" into place.
 Install the left spacer(s) similarly.

-## F.  Instll the front and rear spacers.
+## F.  Install the front and rear spacers.
  Place the tophat in place on the left/right spacers and intall the front/rear spacers.
 It will help to open the door and remove the back panel for this step.
  Hint for split spacers.
 Apply VHB across seam before attaching to panel.
 (Be careful that each panel rests firmly on the shelf of the spacer.)